weskempa-liferay/liferay-object-data-dashboards/README.md

     Example: http://localhost:8080/o/api/?endpoint=http://localhost:8080/o/c/dashboarddataobjects/openapi.json

 2. Add the following data and press execute.
 This will add the number of records shown below.
+    * *Note: Feel free to use your own labels and values.*

 ```
 [